Hello, my name is Lucy D’Ercole and I am a lawyer with the Feldstein Family Law Group. Today I will discuss how to control your legal fees.

 In some cases, parties may need additional information to gain a clearer idea with respect to income or assets that are or have been available to the other party to make certain that any settlement is based on complete financial information.

-Making full disclosure and satisfying all reasonable disclosure requests at the earliest possible time is a fundamental tenet of family law and it is a prerequisite to any meaningful settlement discussions occurring between you and your partner.
+Making full disclosure and satisfying all reasonable disclosure requests at the earliest possible time is a fundamental principle of family law and it is a prerequisite to any meaningful settlement discussions.

 Offers to Settle

-One of the strategies that I learned early in my career as a lawyer is that once all financial information has been exchanged, encourage your client to “offer early and offer often”.
-This approach will garner you good faith and respect from the Court, should we need to proceed in that direction.
+Another strategy is once financial information has been exchanged, “offer early and offer often”.
+This approach will garner you good faith and respect from the Court, should the matter proceed in that direction.
 According to the Family Law Rules, an Offer to Settle is a written document which summarizes your proposal to settle one or all of the issues in your family matter.
 At a minimum, an Offer to Settle will assist parties in narrowing the issues arising from their family law matter.

 Further, should your matter proceed to court and you attain a court order as favourable or more favourable than your Offer, this may be a way to help secure your costs.